denismitr/laravel-permissions/README.md

 Attention!!! for compatibility reasons the ```can``` method can support only single ability argument

-You can specify any names of the roles and permissions.

 Plus a bonus a __blade__ `team` directive: